The New Regulation Your Recruitment Agency Needs to Know About: Labour Hire Licensing

 Remember that the legislation is designed to prevent unscrupulous labour hire companies from operating, so your compliance with the new standards will position you as a reputable agency.

-For more insight on priorities and challenges that may affect your agency in 2018, take a look at the 2018 Australian Recruitment Trends Report: The Industry’s Outlook for 2018.
+For more insight on priorities and challenges that may affect your agency, take a look at the Global Recruitment Insights & Data (GRID) Trends Report.